-24. Mustard’s Last Stand- Melbourne
+Mustard’s Last Stand, Melbourne

 It’s doubtful you expect to come to Florida to find one of the best dogs of your life, but Mustard’s Last Stand makes that possible.
 Choose the type of frank you wish (beef, turkey, or veggie) and one of the stupid crazy delicious Chicago-style recipe creations, all set on a sesame seed bun.
 Pair your dog with mouth-watering fries, available in half orders, too.

-The Hub Baja Grill- Siesta Key
+The Hub Baja Grill, Siesta Key

-Start with the Chips and Salsa, then jump right into a beautiful plate of Bronzed Salmon with Black Bean Puree, Green Beans, and Passion Fruit Burre Blanc.
-It is a fantastic meal!
-The Fish and Chicken Tacos with rice and beans are also great choices.
-The Hub Baja Grill offers valet parking.
+Start with the Chips and Salsa, then jump into a beautiful plate of Bronzed Salmon with Black Bean Puree, Green Beans, and Passion Fruit Burre Blanc; a fantastic meal!
+The Fish and Chicken Tacos with rice and beans are also excellent choices.

-26. The Edison- Tallahassee
+The Edison, Tallahassee

-27. Yellow Dog Cafe- Malabar
+Yellow Dog Cafe, Malabar

-29. Shore Restaurant- Sarasota
+Shore Restaurant, Sarasota

 Sarasota’s St. Armand’s Circle has an arsenal of delicious eateries for lunch or dinner, Shore being one of them.
 Choose from Grouper Tacos, Crab Cake Salad, or the Shore Burger (with Tillamook cheddar and bacon jam) at the al-fresco coastal eatery of the clothing store by the same name.

-Harry and the Natives- Hobe Sound
+Harry and the Natives, Hobe Sound

-For breakfast, the Corned Beef Hash and poached eggs are killer.
+For breakfast, the Corned Beef Hash and poached eggs are killers.
 Or, the Natives Breakfast gets you two of everything good—eggs, breakfast meats, pancakes, and a drink.
 Harry’s has gator hash, too.
 Or, for $1 trillion, you can enjoy the Trump Omelette.
 That’s a joke.

-31. Inches and Ounces Vietnamese- West Palm Beach
+Inches and Ounces Vietnamese, West Palm Beach

 There are five Frenchy’s locations in the area; I prefer the South Beach Cafe.

-33. The Oyster Pub- Daytona Beach
+The Oyster Pub, Daytona Beach

 Are you looking for a great seafood restaurant and raw bar in Daytona Beach?
 Look no further than The Oyster Pub, a casual eatery with the freshest shrimp, clams, oysters, and crab legs.
 The Crispy Onion Straws, Wings, and Potato Skins are pretty satisfying, too.
 Oyster Pub’s patio is also a great place to take in your favorite sporting events on one of the many TVs.